27 Oct Lower the rink’s carbon footprint

 3. Insulate hot water pipes

 By insulating the hot water pipes in ice arenas, the water temperature will be raised by 2°F–4°F compared to uninsulated pipes.
-This reduces heat loss – up to 33% -, saves CO2, natural gas, and allows to reduce the water temperature setting at the boiler.
+This reduces heat loss – up to 33% -, saves CO2, and natural gas, and allows for reducing the water temperature setting at the boiler.
 In addition, hot water in the faucets and showers will be available faster when turned on, helping to preserve water.

 4. Increase the efficiency of water heaters

 Upgrading to high-efficiency water heaters will save on natural gas or electricity and reduce CO2 in the ice rink.
 Accessing hot water fast and efficiently – especially in the showers is important, especially when the showers are sensor-driven to eliminate water waste from the dressing rooms.

 5. Use waste heat from the rink refrigeration system